-Today I wanted to share with you a tutorial on how to make Christmas ornaments from clay.
-If you have not used oven-bake clay, you are in for a treat!
+Today I wanted to share with you a tutorial on how to make clay ornaments for your Christmas tree If you have not used oven-bake clay, you are in for a treat!
 It is a super forgiving medium and makes cute ornaments like these easily.
-You are sure to get hooked after you use it just one time.
-This post is sponsored by Sculpey, however, all projects and opinions are my own.

-Supplies needed to make these ornaments:
+Supplies needed to make clay ornaments:

 - Felt (in the color of your choice)